alchemMX/codoforum_velux_prime/README.md

 Velux Prime is curently in beta.

 Installation:
-1. Copy theme files in sites\default\themes
+1. Copy theme files in sites\default\themes.
+The theme folder must be named velux_prime !important.
 2. Copy constants.php in sites\default

 The constants.php was modified to use velux_prime assets as default.